Space-time beams with tunable orbital group velocity toward plasma superradiance

-As prescribed by Eq. \ref{eqOGV2}, there are two options to experimentally tune the $v_{og}$ of a LS: either by tuning the slope of the spatiospectral correlation or the radius of the LS.
-Figure~\ref{fig:ExpSetup}a-c illustrates how to increase the $v_{og}$ from $0.6c$ (Figure~\ref{fig:ExpSetup}a) to $1.1c$ by either changing $\Omega$ (Figure~\ref{fig:ExpSetup}b) or by enlarging the radius via an increase of the average topological charge (Figure~\ref{fig:ExpSetup}c).
+As prescribed by Eqs. \ref{eqOGV2} and \ref{eqOGV1}, there are two options to experimentally tune the $v_{og}$ of a LS: either by tuning the slope of the spatiospectral correlation or the radius of the LS.
+Figure~\ref{fig:OGV}a-c illustrates how to increase the $v_{og}$ from $0.6c$ (Figure~\ref{fig:OGV}a) to $1.1c$ by either changing $\Omega$ (Figure~\ref{fig:OGV}b) or by enlarging the radius via an increase of the average topological charge (Figure~\ref{fig:OGV}c).
 In principle, changing any of these variables will give access to sub- and superluminal regimes of $v_{og}$ values.
 However, experimentally, tuning $v_{og}$ by controlling the slope of the spatiospectral correlation limits the $v_{og}$ range.
 The slope of the spatiospectral correlation can be tuned by changing the frequency bandwidth used or the total variation of topological charge applied to create the LS (Eq. \ref{eqOGV2}).
-Once a given experimental setup is built, the frequency bandwidth achieved by it is determined by the laser characteristics: decreasing it is often detrimental, as it reduces the degrees of freedom in the Fourier synthesis of the space-time beam, while increasing it, typically requires complicated experimental setups that rely on nonlinear optics \cite{Attosecond}.
+Once a given experimental setup is built, the frequency bandwidth achieved by it is determined by the laser characteristics: decreasing it is often detrimental, as it reduces the degrees of freedom in the Fourier synthesis of the space-time beam, while increasing it typically requires complicated experimental setups that rely on nonlinear optics \cite{Attosecond}.
 Alternatively, the control over the $r_{LS}$ is simpler to implement experimentally, and also offers broader access to $v_{og}$ regimes.
 This can be realized by either using a magnifying optical relay, or by changing the average topological charge of the LS~\cite{RadiusOAM}.
 The latter is the method used in this work to tune the $v_{og}$ of the synthesized LS from subluminal to superluminal values, as it only requires changing the hologram applied at the SLM without any physical alterations to the experimental setup.
+This distinction is important relative to earlier light-spring demonstrations as the present experiment is not only synthesizing a helical wavepacket, but directly sweeping the hotspot speed across interaction regimes.